H

 Nickel (Ni)

-Micronutrient essential for urease activity and nitrogen metabolism.
-Deficiency: Rare, but can affect nitrogen utilisation in some crops.
+Required for urease enzyme activity and nitrogen metabolism.
+Deficiency: rare but affects nitrogen utilisation.

 Cu